-Enable EFI This enables Extensible Firmware Interface (EFI), which replaces the legacy BIOS and may be useful for certain advanced use cases.
-Please refer to chapter 3.12, Alternative firmware (EFI), page 59 for details.
+- Enable EFI This enables Extensible Firmware Interface (EFI), which replaces the legacy BIOS and may be useful for certain advanced use cases.
+Please refer to chapter 3.13, Alternative firmware (EFI), page 59 for details. - Hardware clock in UTC time If checked, VirtualBox will report the system time in UTC format to the guest instead of local (host) time.
+This affects how the virtual real-time clock (RTC) operates and may be useful for Unix-like guest operating systems, which typically expect the hardware clock to be set to UTC.